From The Department of Truth by James Tynion and Martin Simmonds

 The interesting thing about The Department of Truth is how it represents the current moment, our moment, as both a qualitative and quantitative change in the nature of conspiracies and alternative accounts of reality.
 It does this first by layering different conspiracies on top of one another, we get references to flat earthers, reptilian overlords, JFK, false flags, satanic panic and so on, not just as throwaway references but as background to characters.
 We learn that Cole's interest in conspiracy theories stem from his own history with the "satanic panic" that ran rampant throughout the eighties, as satanism was seen everywhere from music to daycares.
 Cole doesn't know if what happened to him, his encounter with a malevolent man with a star on his face, was real or imagined, but it profoundly scarred him.

 Maybe it is my own interests, I have been doing some research on conspiracy theories, or maybe it is just serendipity, but I have seen the satanic panic come up a lot recently.
 In this age of Qanon it seems less and less like some odd remnant of a bygone age, like Tipper Gore and Jello Biafra debating decency, and more and more like our prehistory.
 We seem to be living in an altered reality where things that used to be at the margins, relegated to Jack Chick comics and cheesy after school specials about the dangers of Dungeons and Dragons have stormed the Capitol.
 As many have noted, conspiracy theories seemed to have changed, taking on a more prominent role in politics.
-The Department of Truth does put forward at least one reason for this, one that has little to do with bubbles or the relativistic evils of postmodernism; as the panel above indicates the election of Barack Obama broke this country.
+The Department of Truth does put forward at least one reason for this, one that has little to do with bubbles or the relativistic evils of postmodernism; as the panel above indicates, for some people the election of Barack Obama broke this country.
 It broke with the existing narrative people have of the world and became the point around which different versions, different realities could coalesce.

 I should say that is how things seem at least a few issues in, and I don't want to summarize the entire five issue arc, or spoil everything, but there is one last point worth noting.
 A comic book needs its villains, needs conflict.
 In The Department of Truth this takes the form of an even more shadowy organization known only as "The Black Hats."
 They seem as intent on disrupting reality as the Department of Truth is in maintaining it.
 This simple opposition is subverted in the fifth issue, the last issue in the first trade collection.
 Cole finally meets a member of the Black Hats, Martin Barker.
 (I do not know if he is intentionally named after the cultural studies scholar of comic books and censorship).
 In their conversation Barker not only questions why there should be a dominant truth, a reality determined by the majority in order to keep the masses in line.
 Why there should be only one reality?
 Only one narrative.
 The real question comes when Barker asks what reality, what narrative, is being maintained.
 As he puts it to Cole, "You are working with the bad guys, trying to keep a stranglehold on the truth in the name of a dream that died sixty years ago."
 The last bit refers to the assassination of Kennedy, but more generally the decline of the US empire.
 The reality that the Department of Truth is protecting is not just one where the Earth is round and not filled with lizard people, but it it also one in which the US is seen as the unquestioned ruler of that earth.
 The dominant reality cannot be separated from the reality of domination.